The decision not to immediately proceed with plans to suspend EFF MPs vindicates the party, says its MP Mbuyiseni Ndlozi.

-The Economic Freedom Fighters are ready to change the North West, its leader Julius Malema has said.
+The Economic Freedom Fighters will go to court to fight suspension from Parliament, party leader Julius Malema has said.

 City Press on Twitter